tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

 --------------------

 Use the **Website App** and create your own general terms and conditions page.
-For example, here is the Odoo terms and conditions page:
+For example, here is the CoquiAPPs terms and conditions page:

 .. image:: terms_and_conditions/terms_conditions_4.png
    :align: center